Resources

 Read Post

-Perfectionism is a personality trait focused on flawlessness.
-It involves setting remarkably high standards and becoming particularly critical when...
+Perfectionism is a personality trait that involves setting unrealistically high standards, and then becoming overly critical when those standards...

 Read Post